RFC1920/OldSchoolResearch/README.md

 In place of the research cost will be a research cost and chance notice.

 The sounds are the same so it won't be a huge shock.
+However, since they moved to using scrap, the GUI would not let you research unless you had 100% of the requirement.
+So, it's probably been awhile since you heard the breakage sound on failure.

 ## Configuration
 ```json